-21. Related party transactions
+20. Related party transactions

-which were carried out on an arm's length basis.
-The transactions entered into and trading balances outstanding as at 31 December were as follows:
+During the financial year, MedAccess entered into transactions with its parent company British International Investment plc, all of which were carried out on an arm's length basis.
+The transactions entered into and trading balances outstanding at 31 December were as follows: